norascs/streamlit.apps/YT-AI/README.md

 <h1>Youtube AI Summarizer</h1>
 <p> </p>I was frustrated with having to sign up for various AI summarization tools and finding one that fit my needs.
 Therefore, I created my own summarizer.
-This tool focuses on getting straight to the point by providing succinct summaries with clearly enumerated points. <be>
+This tool focuses on getting straight to the point by providing succinct summaries with clearly enumerated points. <br>

 At present, the summarizer uses the Groq API, which has a rate limit of 30,000 tokens per minute.
 This limitation can be problematic for long-form videos, such as podcasts, where the token count can quickly exceed this limit. <br>

-I am optimistic that once Groq releases their paid tier, this token limit issue will be resolved, allowing for more extensive summarization capabilities.<br>
+Once Groq releases their paid tier, this token limit issue will be resolved, allowing for more extensive summarization capabilities.<br>

 In the interim, I have also integrated the OpenAI API as an alternative summarization engine.
 The necessary code for this integration is provided, offering flexibility for those who may prefer using OpenAI's services.
 </p>